Investing in young people’s mental health through sport, nature and art

 WHAT ARE SOCIAL PRESCRIPTIONS?

-There is no silver bullet to mental health.
+There is no magic solution to improve mental health.

 Talking therapies and medication are traditional first lines of treatment but don’t work for everyone.